Buyer Guides · San Diego · Down Payment Assistance

 Repayment Deferred second, 3% interest

 The most generous local program in San Diego — 19% down payment assistance plus a $10,000 closing cost grant.
 Requires HUD-approved homebuyer education.
 City of San Diego properties only.
-Contact: FTHB@sdhc.org.
+North Park, University Heights, Normal Heights, and other in-city neighborhoods qualify.

 Down Payment Up to 17% of purchase price